Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 toggle caption

 Breindel (left) puts an identification tag in a horse's mane as McKee leads up another horse in advance of the storm.
-The staff have microchipped all of the animals, given them identification tags, ordered a two weeks supply of food, and secured all of the shelters on the property.
+The staff has microchipped all of the animals, given them identification tags, ordered a two-week supply of food and secured all of the shelters on the property.

 Madeline Gray for NPR